meditationstuff/protocol_1/index.md

 Note: The above may seem super top-down, but it's sort of a corrective on other pespectives on meditation.
 Main practice p2, loosely speaking, is 25-50% "surrender," "let it happen," etc. For more qualifiers, search elsewhere in this document for "homunculi" (without the quotes).

+\*

+Something to possibly play with a couple times:

+You might ask, what's the very last thing \[you'll look at]?
+Is it possible to do that now?
+Not that you necessarily should or can, and not to inappropriately reify "last," "thing," etc. This is just something to play with to try examining deep implicit assumptions, that might be a little useful a couple times, depending on where language and any number of other things are currently at.

 [<a href="#129ah">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]